Andrew Knizner Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.

-- The Reds' 4.79 team ERA ranks 25th across all MLB pitching staffs.
+- The Reds have a 4.84 team ERA that ranks 25th among all league pitching staffs.

-- The Reds surrender the third-most home runs in baseball (220 total, 1.4 per game).
+- Reds pitchers combine to allow the third-most home runs in baseball (222 total, 1.4 per game).

-- In his last time out on Sunday against the Pittsburgh Pirates, the left-hander tossed 4 1/3 innings, allowing two earned runs while surrendering four hits.
+- His last time out was on Tuesday against the Cleveland Guardians, when the righty tossed three innings, surrendering seven earned runs while giving up eight hits.

+- The 24-year-old has amassed a 4.71 ERA and 12.3 strikeouts per nine innings in 21 games this season, while giving up a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.